 How it all started for me

-So just after just 7 months , I decided to give my 30-day notice to return to my previous job.
+So just after just 7 months, I decided resign and gave my 30-day notice to return to my previous job.
 I took a pay-cut, but at least I get to work in a place that was just 6 kilometers away from home, that’s a 10-minute drive with no traffic.

 Even if it sounded like a waste of time, I was still very thankful for the short time I was with another company because that’s where I found the book that started my real estate investing journey…

-That’s where my staff (now a good friend of mine…. he even got me as one of his Ninongs in his wedding) introduced me to Robert Kiyosaki’s book Rich Dad Poor Dad.
-This was around April 2005, and this started my real estate investing journey…
+One of my staff in that company (now a good friend of mine… he even got me as a Ninong in his wedding) introduced me to Robert Kiyosaki’s book Rich Dad Poor Dad.
+This was around April 2005, and it started my real estate investing journey…

 Chronology of events